FabioManzo/huge-api-payload/Readme.md

 Run several times, until it imports all the flyers in the flyer table and then passes to the next payload.

 ## Additional info
 To simplify and speed up the process, the generated payloads have only few Flyers.
-Increase the number of Flyers generated in the node_bot/.env file
+  - Increase the number of Flyers generated in the node_bot/.env file
+  - Increase the chunkSize in symfony-backend/.env

 To start again the build and configuration from zero, run: